unitn-sml/rsbench/README.md

 # A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts

-Web site for the "Benchmarks for Reasoning Shortcuts: When Machine Learning Concepts Go Astray" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).
+Web site for the "RSBench: A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/), NeurIPS 2024.

-The website is completely static and does not include JavaScript.
+Apart from MathJax for LaTeX formula rendering and the dark-light mode toggle, the website is completely static and does not include JavaScript.

 ## Github Pages deployment